Triple Chocolate Mousse Pie

 - Using a rubber spatula, fold half of the whipped cream into the melted chocolate, then gently stir in the rest.
 Gently fold the egg whites into the chocolate mixture.

 - Whip the remaining 1 cup of cream until soft peaks form.
-Using a whisk, mix one-third of the whipped cream to the white chocolate mixture to lighten it.
+Using a whisk, mix one-third of the whipped cream into the white chocolate mixture to lighten it.
 Fold in the remaining whipped cream gently with a rubber spatula.

 *Note: I highly recommend Davidson’s Safest Choice Eggs when any recipe calls for raw or partially cooked eggs.
-They are pasteurized to prevent any foodborne illnesses, which can be quite serious for children, elderly and the immuno-compromised.
+They are pasteurized to prevent any foodborne illnesses, which can be quite serious for children, the elderly and the immuno-compromised.